ptbsare/mcp-proxy-server/README.md

    - Replace `/path/to/mcp-proxy-server/build/index.js` with the actual path to the built entry point of this proxy server project.
 Ensure the `config` directory is correctly located relative to where the command is run, or use absolute paths in the proxy's own config if needed.

 **2. As an SSE MCP Server:**
    Run the proxy server in SSE mode (e.g., `npm run dev:sse` or the Docker container).
-Then, configure your MCP client to connect to the proxy's SSE endpoint (e.g., `http://localhost:3663/sse`).
-If API key authentication is enabled on the proxy, provide the key in the client config.
+Then, configure your MCP client to connect to the proxy's SSE endpoint.
+If API key authentication is enabled on the proxy (`MCP_PROXY_SSE_ALLOWED_KEYS`), provide the key in the client configuration, preferably via the URL query parameter `?key=...` for broader client compatibility.

    Example for Claude Desktop (`claude_desktop_config.json`):
    ```json